PROSITE logo

 PROSITE is copyright.

 There are no restrictions on its use by non-profit institutions as long as its content is in no way modified.
 Usage by and for commercial entities requires a license agreement.
-For information about the licensing scheme see the prosite license .
-The above copyright notice also applies to this user manual as well as to any other PROSITE document.
+For information about the licensing scheme see the prosite license.
+The copyright notice also applies to this user manual as well as to any other PROSITE document.

 I.C.
 Introduction

-PROSITE is a method of determining what is the function of uncharacterized proteins translated from genomic or cDNA sequences.
-It consists of a database of biologically significant sites and patterns formulated in such a way that with appropriate computational tools it can rapidly and reliably identify which known family of protein (if any) the new sequence belongs to.
+The PROSITE database is a collection of protein families, domains and/or motifs.
+Its patterns and profiles can help to determine what is the function of uncharacterized proteins translated from genomic or cDNA sequences.
+With appropriate computational tools patterns and/or profiles can rapidly and reliably identify which known family of protein (if any) the new sequence belongs to and/or which domain(s) and/or sites it contains.

 In some cases the sequence of an unknown protein is too distantly related to any protein of known structure to detect its resemblance by overall sequence alignment, but it can be identified by the occurrence in its sequence of a particular cluster of residue types which is variously known as a pattern, motif, signature, or fingerprint.
 These motifs arise because of particular requirements on the structure of specific region(s) of a protein which may be important, for example, for their binding properties or for their enzymatic activity.
 These requirements impose very tight constraints on the evolution of those limited (in size) but important portion(s) of a protein sequence.
 To paraphrase Orwell, in Animal Farm, we can say that "some regions of a protein sequence are more equal than others" !